-EMAIL AND SOCIAL MEDIA
+SOCIAL MEDIA

-Email notifications regarding the Plan update, including a link to the community survey were sent to MA email notification lists.
-Information regarding the Plan update was also disseminated through various MA social media accounts.
+Social media notifications regarding the Plan update, including a link to the community survey were sent to MA social media accounts.

 COMMUNITY SURVEY

 A community survey was developed to obtain input from the community about various hazard mitigation topics.
 The survey was designed to help the MA gauge the level of knowledge the community has about natural disaster issues and to obtain input about areas of the County that may be vulnerable to various types of natural disasters.
 The information provided was used to identify and coordinate projects focused on reducing the risk of injury or damage to property from future hazard events.
 A link to the survey was provided on each of the MA websites.
 Twenty surveys were completed.